Maddie and Wynn

 “What about these mukluks?” asked Jenna.

-“I’ll be a fashion flunky without you!” said Jenna.
+Jenna groaned and collapsed on the bed.
+“I’ll be a fashion flunky without you!”

 “You’ll figure it out.”

-Jenna dropped her leg down on top of Mika.
+She dropped her legs on top of Mika.
 “You’re the one who figures it out.
-I’m the model!”
+I’m the attractive model!”

 “You can’t leave yourself behind!” said Mika.